wiselenium/wiselenium/README.md

 }
 ```

-Note that wiselenium offers a `Driver` enum to help driver instantiation:
+Note that wiselenium offers a `Driver` enum to help you instantiate the driver:
 ```java
 @Override
 public WebDriver initDriver() {
 	return Driver.CHROME.initDriver();
 }
 ```
+As known, Chrome and IE require the extra configuration of setting their exe drivers on your path (see [IE Driver wiki](https://code.google.com/p/selenium/wiki/InternetExplorerDriver)), but wiselenium `Driver` already does that for you.

 2) Pass in the browser as a parameter in the `testng.xml` ([TestNG documentation](http://testng.org/doc/index.html)).
 ```xml